antriver/laravel-multi-cache/README.md

 ### `get($key)`

-Returns the value from the first store `$key` is found in (in the order defines in `stores`).
+Returns the value from the first store `$key` is found in (in the order defined in `stores`).
 The value will be saved in any higher 'stores'. e.g. If the value is not found it `array`, but is in `redis`, the value from `redis` will be returned and put in `array`, but it will not be put in `database`.